RJPenic/rna-ss/tutorials/rasp-01-ss_data.md

 </p>

-**TASK**: Choose one of the secondary structures from the _ArchiveII_ dataset, convert it into the dot-bracket file and create a '_.svg_' file with secondary structure visualization using the _draw_ tool.
+**TASK**: Choose one of the secondary structures from the _ArchiveII_ dataset, convert it into the dot-bracket file and create a '_.svg_' file with secondary structure visualization using the _draw_ tool (make sure to use the _.dbn_ file as the input).
 Open the generated '_.svg_' file in one of the image viewer programs and check how the structure looks like.

 If you are unsure how to use _RNAStructure_'s _draw_, use the _--help_ option:
 ```